docwire/docwire/README.md

 }
 ```

-Find phrases, objects and events in text or image using GPT model:
+Find phrases, objects and events in text or image using GPT model (with non-default model selected):

 ```cpp
 #include "docwire.h"